hush-shell/hush/book/src/intro/hello-world.md

 ## Calling Hush directly

 You can also execute a given script calling *Hush* with the script path as argument.
-When executing a script using this method, the *Shebang* is unnecessary, and will disregarded as an ordinary comment.
+When executing a script using this method, the *Shebang* is unnecessary, and will be disregarded as an ordinary comment.
 ```shell
 $ hush hello-world.hsh
 Hello world!